Air Plant Tillandsia 'Abdita'

 - This is probably the trickiest part of growing these unusual plants.
 Inside the house, air plants often die from under-watering because their owners mistakenly assume the plants absorb moisture from the air.
 In a rainforest, that scenario works.
 In the dry air of a heated or air-conditioned room, air plants need water.
 Daily misting doesn’t provide sufficient moisture for air plants.
 It can help raise humidity around plants, but it won’t be enough plus it can cause water to collect where leaves emerge, killing the plant.
-The best way to water an air plant is to submerge it in a dish of water for 12 hours.
+The best way to water an air plant is to completely submerge it in a dish of water for 1 hour, every 7-10 days.
 Air plants only take up as much water as they need, so you won’t overwater by doing this.

 - Use rain water or bottled drinking water.

 - When you remove plants from the water, gently shake them upside down a few times to dislodge water from the center of the plant.
 In a typical indoor setting, an air plant watered in this method shouldn’t need watering for 10 to 14 days.
 Monitor your plant’s appearance to learn when to water.
 Take note of how the plant looks the day after watering.
 Note leaf color and appearance.
 Leaves on a drought-stressed air plant may curl under, color may seem flatter, and leaf tips may turn brown.